mgyannainglin/delete-the-namespace-which-is-stuck-in-the-Terminating-state-k8s-cluster/README.md

-# delete namespace which is stuck in the Terminating state
+# Delete namespace which is stuck in the terminating state

 ### Check the namespace
 ```